 The Advanced Mapping page provides utilities for viewing and working with document CustomXMLParts and several advanced mapping capabilities.
 Using the controls on the Advanced Mapping page you can:

-Note: Every Word 2007/2010/2013 document contains three built-in CustomXMLParts.
+Note: With Word 2007 and all subsequent version, document contains three built-in CustomXMLParts.
 You can use these parts for content control mapping, but you cannot delete these CustomXMLParts, or insert, append or delete CustomXMLNodes associated with these parts.